 Maine EMS providers are struggling to maintain the emergency network in Maine.

 EMS services must maintain equipment and trained personnel to meet state licensing standards.
-Maine law also requires the EMS network to be able to respond to emergency calls within 20 minutes.
-With limited resources, EMS services around the State are cutting costs that affect preparedness.
-An example of these cuts are deferred maintenance and borrowing to maintain vehicles.
+Maine law also requires the EMS network to be able to respond to emergency calls within 20 minutes on an annual average.
+With limited available resources, some EMS services around the State are forced to cut costs that affect preparedness.
+Some examples include deferred maintenance and borrowing to maintain vehicles.

 Mainecare funding is not sufficient to pay for EMS costs for its members.

 Maine EMS providers are reimbursed for only about 50% of the costs to provide services to MaineCare members.
 This rate is 35% below the Medicare rate, which is also below the cost of service.
 With rising costs of personnel and equipment, many services are struggling financially.
 Private, volunteer services are at risk; and municipalities are being pressured to raise property taxes to make up for the lack of state funding.